PixieBurger/pixusa/_posts/2019-05-21-comparing-headunits.md

 I thought I'd show this picture because it summarizes my findings quite nicely:

-1. All track are to a certain degree usable.
+1. All tracks are to a certain degree usable.
-1.On the round about, we see a nice track for the mobile, though in absolute terms, it seems to be a bit missaligned with the map,
+1. On the roundabout, we see a nice track for the mobile, though in absolute terms, it seems to be a bit misaligned with the map,
-1. The mobile is occassionally a bit erratic.
+1. The mobile is occasionally a bit erratic.
 1. The Amazfit is cutting the corners a bit short and smoothens out the ride.
-1. Arguably, the Bolt probably has the best track.
+1. Arguably, the Bolt has the best track.

 I was pretty surprised by the relatively bad performance of the phone.
 The phone was not bad for the entirety of the route though.
 I